jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27h.md

 that fulfills all the requirements of “maturity” listed in Part III, including, in particular, the ability to establish the socialist order in a democratic way and the existence of a bureaucracy of adequate standing and experience.
-But a society that does fulfill these requirements—I shall not deal with any other— would first of all command an advantage of possibly decisive importance.
+But a society that does fulfill these requirements—I shall not deal with any other—would first of all command an advantage of possibly decisive importance.

 I have emphasized that democracy cannot be expected to function satisfactorily unless the vast majority of the people in all classes are resolved to abide by the rules of the democratic game and that this in turn implies that